If you love pretty coastal towns and villages, Robin Hood’s Bay is the place for you.

 A jellyfish too.
 I made sure to watch out for them!

-As well as being a hotspot for weird fish remains and washed-up jelly fish, the beach is a hotspot for fossil hunters and extremely popular for people wanting to enjoy one of England’s most enchanting sceneries of cliffs and shoreline.
+As well as being a hotspot for weird fish remains and washed-up jelly fish, the beach is a hotspot for fossil hunters.
+I didn’t manage to find any fossils myself, but I don’t think I was concentrating enough.
+Patience is the name of the game.

-If you’re planning a trip to Robin Hood’s Bay you should also visit Whitby, another lovely seaside town only 5 km away and made popular by Bram Stoker in Dracula.
+If you’re planning a trip here you should also visit Whitby, another lovely seaside town only 5 km away and made popular by Bram Stoker in Dracula.

 Where to stay in Robin Hood’s Bay